-Plaintiffs point out that with the structure of governance in place from 1992 to 1998 (and their percentage of holdings), the Taubman family was in the minority and could not have blocked either a proposed sale or an amendment to the Articles.
+Plaintiffs point out that with the structure of governance in place from 1992 to 1998, the Taubman family was in the minority and could not have blocked either a proposed sale or an amendment to the Articles.
 Changes beginning in 1998 are the crux of the dispute before the Court.

 In 1998, GM decided to reduce the size of its investment in TCI/TRG.
-At the same time, Defendants contend that they were looking to simplify the two-tiered TCI/TRG governance structure, because there was speculation that the structure was the reason that stock price was low.
-A special planning committee (10) was formed to draft a restructuring proposal that would make recommendations for governance strategies.
+At the same time, Defendants contend that they were looking to simplify the two-tiered TCI/TRG governance structure, because there was speculation that the structure was the reason that the stock price was low.
+A special planning committee(10) was formed to draft a restructuring proposal that would make recommendations for governance strategies.

 As part of the restructuring, the Board authorized the issuance of a new class of stock called the "Series B Preferred Stock ("Series B stock") to limited partners of TRG.
 The limited partners each received one share of Series B stock for each TRG unit held, at \$.001 per share.
-Defendants say that this stock issuance was designed to reallocate voting rights from the Committee, which was being eliminated, to TCI.(11) GM's withdrawal had proportionately increased TCI's operating interest to 63% (from 39%)
+Defendants say that this stock issuance was designed to reallocate voting rights from the Committee, which was being eliminated, to TCI.(11) GM's

 - (10) The special planning committee consisted of A. Alfred Taubman, two GM representatives and two independent directors. - (11) Defendants point out that in issuing the stock the Board was acting within the express authority provided to it by an amendment to the Articles of Incorporation in 1996.
 See Articles, Art.
-III, Section 1; May 15, 1996 Proxy Statement, pp 18-19.
+III, Section 1; May 15,1996 Proxy Statement, pp 18-19.
 Plaintiffs, however, contend that the amendment does not insulate the Board from an issuance which violates the law.

-and TRG's minority partners' interest was increased to 37%.
-Per Defendants, this increase in TCI's interest would have left TRG's minority partners with no say over the management of TRG assets.
-The Series B stock issuance remedied this inequity according to Defendants, by giving TRG minority partners a shareholder vote in TCI directly proportional to their ownership interest in TRG's assets, and by enabling them to vote along with shareholders.(12) Significantly, with the issuance of the Series B stock, the Taubman family obtained approximately 30% voting power in TCI (at a cost of only \$38,400) and a blocking position over (1) a sale of the company and (2) amendment or elimination of the excess share provision.
+vote in TCI directly proportional to their ownership interest in TRG's assets, and by enabling them to vote along with shareholders.(12) Significantly, with the issuance of the Series B stock, the Taubman family obtained approximately 30% voting power in TCI (at a cost of only \$38,400) and a blocking position over (1) a sale of the company and (2) amendment or elimination of the excess share provision.

 Defendants say they view the stock issuance as having only nominal value because it was only a reallocation of voting rights.
 That is why it was only sold for \$.001 per share.
 Plaintiffs, however, offer the counter opinion of M. Travis Keath, a chartered financial analyst and certified public accountant.
 Keath opines that the transaction "effectively diluted the collective voting power of [TCI's] common shareholders in matters of corporate governance of their own company from 100% to well under 2/3rds (approximately 62.8%)."
 Decl of Keath, PARA 5(A).
 Keath also offers a comparison to the amount that was paid for an issuance of Series A Stock in October 1997: "[TCI] received approximately \$200 million when it issued 8,000,000 shares of Series A Preferred Stock in October 1997.
-By contrast, [TCI] received only \$38,400 for the issuance of 31,399,913 shares of Series B Preferred Stock and the approximately

-37.3% voting interest it conveyed in [TCI]."
-ID at PARA 5(C).
+By contrast, [TCI] received only \$38,400 for the issuance of 31,399,913 shares of Series B Preferred Stock and the approximately 37.3% voting interest it conveyed in [TCI]."
+ID at PARA 5 (C).
 Finally, Keath states that by exercising their voting power to reject the Simon/Westfield offer, holders of Series B stock are costing shareholders \$264.3 million.
 ID at PARA 5(F)(iii).